linrunner/tlp-doc/settings/usb.rst

     USB_EXCLUDE_PHONE=1

-Exclude smartphones from autosuspend mode to enable charging:
+Exclude smartphones from autosuspend to enable charging:

 * 0 – do not exclude
 * 1 – exclude